Please use the menus above to browse our various web pages and different Topics.

-The Government’s recent announcements on the encashment of defined contribution pensions at retirement after the 1st April 2015 has dominated the Pensions and Financial Communications World and the Media coverage thereof prior to the General Election in May 2015 to the detriment of any other Pension subject and coverage at the current time.
-There are also other changes in the pipeline which present significant challenges but also opportunities to the future of the pensions market.
-As a result of this and in view of proposed current legislation, the OPA Council has decided to delay its review of current strategy and role in advising its member associations.
-At its last meeting in December 2016 it also decided to postpone its programme and timetable to consult on these matters and important changes until the Select Committee Inquiry Report and green paper consultation together with its white paper publication later in 2017 are released and debated, but except for strengthening the power of the Regulator has not provided any clear guidance on other important matters.
+The Government’s previous announcements on the encashment of defined contribution pensions at retirement after the 1st April 2015 dominated the Pensions and Financial Communications World and the Media coverage thereof prior to the General Election in May 2015 to the detriment of any other Pension subject and coverage at the current time.
+Since that time, other changes in the pipeline present significant challenges but also opportunities to the future of the pensions market.
+As a result of this and in view of another White Paper, the OPA Council has delayed a main review of current strategy and role in advising its member associations.
+At its meetings in 2017 and early 2018, it also decided to postpone its programme and timetable to consult on these matters and important changes until the Select Committee Inquiry Report and White paper publication later in 2017, which have been released and debated, but except for strengthening the power of the Regulator has not provided any clear guidance on other important matters.

 Chair of OPA